-3.1 Accomplish each fact finding and each critique of a severity Level One event and the requirements of this Standard Item upon discovery of an unplanned event as directed by the Commanding Officer of the SUPERVISOR.
+3.1 Accomplish each fact finding and each critique of a severity Level One event and the requirements of this Standard Item upon discovery of an unplanned event as directed by the SUPERVISOR.

 3.1.1 Stop work and ensure immediate actions are taken to mitigate the impact of the unplanned event, reduce or confine the area of concern, and place the work site in a safe and stable condition.